letsencrypt/acme-spec/draft-barnes-acme.md

 The server updates the authorization document by updating its representation of the challenge with the response fields provided by the client.
 The server MUST ignore any fields in the response object that are not specified as response fields for this type of challenge.
 The server provides a 200 response including the updated challenge.

 Presumably, the client's responses provide the server with enough information to validate one or more challenges.
 The server is said to "finalize" the authorization when it has completed all the validations it is going to complete, and assigns the authorization a status of "valid" or "invalid", corresponding to whether it considers the account key  authorized for the identifier.
 If the final state is "valid", the server MUST add an "expires" field to the authorization.
-When finalizing an authorization, the server MAY remove the "combinations" field (if present), remove any unfulfilled challenges, or add a "recoveryToken" field.
+When finalizing an authorization, the server MAY remove the "combinations" field (if present) or remove any unfulfilled challenges.

 Usually, the validation process will take some time, so the client will need to poll the authorization resource to see when it is finalized.
 For challenges where the client can tell when the server has validated the challenge (e.g., by seeing an HTTP or DNS request from the server), the client SHOULD NOT begin polling until it has seen the validation request from the server.